Ghost Elephants: Cast

+Release

+Ghost Elephants was presented in Features at the Vienna International Film Festival on October 18, 2025.
+It screened in the Masters section of the Stockholm International Film Festival on November 6, 2025.
+The UK premiere was at the Leeds International Film Festival on November 14, 2025.

 In August 2025, National Geographic Documentary Films acquired the world streaming rights to the film and it will be globally available to stream on Disney+ and Hulu in 2026.

-Release

-Ghost Elephants was presented in Features at the Vienna International Film Festival on 18 October 2025.

-It screened in Masters section of the 2025 Stockholm International Film Festival on November 6, 2025.
+Reception